Munich: Opera and Orchestral Music

+The National Theatre is home to the Bavarian State Opera and the Bavarian State Orchestra.

-Richard Wagner was a supporter of William I, German Emperor, but Wagner only found a generous patron in Ludwig II of Bavaria.
-1870 til 1871 Wagner premiered Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) in Munich, a popular success for Wagner and King Ludwig II.
-Wagner premiered at the Hoftheater, now the National Theatre Munich, with Angelo Quaglio the Younger designing the premiere production.
+While Richard Wagner was also a supporter of William I, German Emperor, he was generously supported by Ludwig II of Bavaria.
+Ludwig II sponsored the successful Munich premiere of Wagner's Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) at the Hoftheater, now the National Theatre Munich.